metasfresh/metasfresh-documentation/_webui_collection/EN/Quotation_to_SalesOrder.md

 ---
-title: How do I convert a Quotation into a Sales Order?
+title: How do I convert a quotation into a sales order?
 layout: default
 tags:
   - Workflow